NEST pension fees, charges and contributions explained.

 - The 1.8% contribution charge has already been deducted from your contributions — you do not get it back on transfer.
 The transfer value is your current pot value.

-If your employer is contributing to NEST: stay.
-The employer contribution (minimum 3% of qualifying earnings, often more) is free money that dwarfs any fee saving from transferring to a cheaper provider.
-Even with the 1.8% contribution charge, receiving 3%+ in employer contributions makes NEST overwhelmingly worthwhile.
-Do not transfer an active workplace pension to save on fees.
+If your employer is contributing to NEST: the employer contribution (minimum 3% of qualifying earnings, often more) is usually much larger than the fee difference between providers.
+Even with the 1.8% contribution charge, receiving employer contributions is normally a central factor.
+Transferring an active workplace pension purely to save on fees can mean losing or disrupting employer contributions.

-If you have left the employer: consider transferring.
-Your NEST pot is sitting there paying 0.3% AMC with no new contributions coming in.
-A low-cost SIPP charging 0.15% saves you 0.15% per year — which on a £20,000 pot is only £30 per year, but on a £50,000 pot is £75 per year, compounding over decades.
+If you have left the employer: your NEST pot may be sitting there paying 0.3% AMC with no new contributions coming in.
+A pension charging 0.15% rather than 0.3% would reduce annual platform fees by 0.15 percentage points under that simple fee assumption — £30 per year on a £20,000 pot, or £75 per year on a £50,000 pot, before fund charges and other differences.

-The calculator above isolates the cost of NEST's fee structure compared to a standard percentage-fee provider.
-Adjust the inputs to match your salary, contribution rate, and years to retirement.
+The calculator above isolates the cost of NEST's fee structure compared with a percentage-fee provider.
+Adjust the inputs to test assumptions about contributions, growth and years to retirement.

 - •NEST has no exit fees, but the 1.8% contribution charge already deducted is not refunded on transfer.

-- •If you transfer, you become responsible for choosing and managing your own investments — NEST's default fund handles this automatically.
+- •If you transfer to a self-directed pension, you become responsible for choosing and managing your own investments.

-- •Check whether your employer offers a different workplace pension with lower fees before assuming NEST is your only option.
+- •If you are employed, check whether your employer offers any alternative workplace scheme before assuming NEST is the only option.

 FAQ

 What is NEST pension?
-NEST (National Employment Savings Trust) is a government-backed pension scheme created in 2012 as the default option for UK auto-enrolment.
-It is the largest UK pension scheme by membership with over 12 million members.
-Any employer can use NEST to meet their auto-enrolment obligations.
-See our pension fees guide for broader context on how NEST's charges compare.
+NEST (National Employment Savings Trust) is a workplace pension scheme set up by the government for UK auto-enrolment.
+NEST's 2024/25 annual report said it managed £49.7 billion on behalf of 13.8 million members at March 2025.
+Any employer can use NEST to meet auto-enrolment obligations.
+Self-employed people can also join directly.
+See our pension fees guide for broader context on how pension charges compare.

 Why does NEST charge 1.8% on contributions?
-The 1.8% contribution charge was introduced to repay the £620 million government loan that funded NEST's setup.
-NEST has stated it intends to remove the charge once the loan is repaid, but as of 2025/26 it remains in place.
+The 1.8% contribution charge was introduced to repay the government loan that funded NEST's setup.
+NEST has stated it intends to remove the charge once the loan is repaid, but it remains part of NEST's current charging structure.

 Pension Bible is an editorial publication, not a financial adviser.
 The information in this guide is general guidance based on publicly available data.
 For personal recommendations about your specific pension, speak to an FCA-regulated financial adviser.
 You can find one through Unbiased or VouchedFor.